Germany–Iran relations: First Pahlavi era and Nazi Germany

 In 1936, the head of Reichbank and the financial mastermind of Nazi Germany travelled to Tehran and many important commercial agreements were signed between the two countries.
-In the same year, Iranians were classified as "pure blood Aryans" and thus were excluded from the Nuremberg Laws.
-Hitler himself declared Iran to be an "Aryan country."
-In 1939, Nazi Germany sent over 7500 books with racial tones advocating for greater collaboration between Aryan Persians and Germans.
+While some authors have stated the that Iranians were classified as "pure blood Aryans" and thus were excluded from the Nuremberg Laws, and some even have claimed Hitler himself declared Iran to be an "Aryan country", David Motadel has noted this to be false; the Nazis never declared Iranians to be Aryans, although for political reasons avoided discussion concerning it — the claims originate from the author Lenczowski.

 Iranian railways were constructed by German engineers.
 Railway companies were specifically ordered to avoid employing any person of Jewish descent in any of its subdivisions.
 Many gentile anti-Semites were preparing for the Johoudkoshan (Massacre of the Jews) and were warning Jews in the streets to leave Iran while they could.
 Nazi Germany had nightly broadcasts in Persian and was calling many leading Iranian politicians who had anti-German tendencies "crypto-Jews".
 Bahram Shahrukh, who was employed by German radio, performed fiery anti-Jewish broadcasts every night.
 In Purim 1941, Shahrukh promoted the idea of revenge for the massacre of the Purim in biblical times and suggested his Iranian followers attack the Jews.
 Nightly newspapers were distributed in Tehran and swastikas were often painted on Jewish homes and shops.
-In that time, Iranians had a very similar anti-Semitic worldview.
-While the Nazis villainized the Jews, Persians had a deep rooted hatred towards Arabs.

 In order to fight the growing racial antisemitism among the Iranian population, many Jews and Arabs joined the Tudeh party and advocated for communism.
 Even though Jews comprised less than two percent of the Iranian population, almost fifty percent of the members of the Tudeh party were Jewish.
 The Tudeh party was the only Iranian political party to accept Jews.
 Most writers for publications of the party were Jewish.
 Furthermore, many Iranian Jews viewed communism as a Jewish movement since many leading members of the communist revolution in Russia were Jewish and were looked upon favorably by Persian Jews.